Українська

 The Khmelnytskyi Regional Art Museum is located in the former bank building (1903).

 The museum's collection includes 8,000 works of art by forty contemporary artists.
 All works have a bright national color - from the plot motifs and traditional element in the artistic form to the color structure.
-In particular, there is a permanent exhibition of the works of the artist Georgy Vereyskyi.
+In particular, there is a permanent exhibition of the works of the artist Heorhiy Vereyskyi.

 The art salon and fashion gallery "Art Podium" works at the museum.